 - Food: Feeding orioles is easy, whether you offer orange halves, dishes of grape jelly, or specialized nectar.
 Planting berry-producing bushes, fruit trees, and nectar-producing flowers are also ways to offer orioles natural food sources.
 Feeders should be clean and conspicuous, and keep the food fresh to attract the most birds.
 Pesticide use should be minimized or avoided entirely to ensure a healthy, rich source of insects.
 This is critical protein for orioles, particularly during the summer breeding season when young birds are growing quickly.
 Orioles may also nibble at suet feeders, especially if suet is offered in shreds, crumbles, or small chunks the birds can snack on quickly.
 Suet is especially important in southern areas where orioles may stay as winter guests.

 - Water: All birds need water for cleaning and bathing, and orioles are especially attracted to shallow bird baths and moving water.
 Choose a bird bath with a wide but shallow basin and add a bubbler or dripper for splashes and sparkles to attract the most birds.
-A bird bath with orange decorations or a terra cotta design can also catch orioles’ attention.
+A bird bath with orange decorations or a terra cotta basin can also catch orioles’ attention.

 - Shelter: Orioles are shy birds that are typically solitary, though they may be found in pairs during the nesting season or in small groups after young birds have fledged.
 Offering protected spaces such as leafy deciduous trees and dense shrubs will make the birds feel more secure and welcome.
 Choose trees and shrubs that are native to your region so the birds will recognize them more easily, and opt for clumps of trees in thicket-like arrangements rather than solitary or isolated plantings.